the-teacher/the_role/README.md

 #### Who is Administrator?

-Administrator is the user who can access any section and the rules of your application.
+Administrator is the user who can access any section and rules of your application.

 Administrator is the owner of any objects in your application.

-Administrator is the user, which has virtual section **system** and rule **administrator** in the role-hash.
+Administrator is the user, who has a virtual section **system** and a rule **administrator** in the role-hash.

 ```ruby